Personal protective equipment – Knee protectors for work in the kneeling position

-This standard specifies requirements for different types of knee protectors for work in the kneeling position.
-The protective equipment must help reduce and prevent injuries and risks that may occur immediately or over time.
+This standard series specifies requirements and test methods for different types of knee protectors for work in the kneeling position.
+The protective equipment aiming to reduce and prevent injuries and risks that may occur immediately or over time.

 There are four types of knee protection;